 The Fire District is overseen by a Board of Directors that consists of five publicly elected residents or property owners.
 Our Board Members serve four-year, staggered terms.
 The Board establishes fire district policy through the passage of resolutions and ordinances.
 The Board also adopts the fire district budget and approves appropriations and levies taxes.

-Lead by Chief John Ingrao, the Fire District is staffed by a combination of 10 career and 30 volunteer personnel.
+The Fire District is staffed by a combination of 10 career and 30 volunteer personnel.
 We proudly protect the rural communities of Marmot, Cherryville, Brightwood, Wemme, Welches, Zig Zag, Rhododendron and Government Camp from our 3 fire stations.
-Last year, we responded to just over 1000 emergency calls for assistance from our 6000 full time and up to 15,000 seasonal residents.
+We respond to approximately 1000 emergency calls for assistance from our 6000 full time and up to 15,000 seasonal residents every year.

 Our motto: Duty - Honor - Community